 Another comment I hear a lot is: “There are too many exclusions, like hereditary problems and chronic diseases, to make it worth it.”
 If you believe this, perhaps you haven’t looked into it lately.
 There are a dozen companies offering policies in the United States and coverage has vastly improved.
 And most companies now allow you to customize your policy by selecting from several deductible and copay options to find a premium that fits your budget.

 Serious Injuries vs Relatively Healthy

-If you’ve ever had a pet that was seriously injured or ill, where you spent hundreds to perhaps thousands of dollars for your pet to be treated, you are likely more receptive to the idea of buying pet insurance.
-In fact, in hindsight, you’ve probably thought that pet insurance would have come in handy.
-You may have even purchased pet insurance just because of such an event.
+If you’ve ever had an animal that was seriously injured or ill, where you spent hundreds to perhaps thousands of dollars for them to be treated, you are likely more receptive to the idea of buying pet insurance.
+In fact, in hindsight, you’ve probably thought that insurance would have come in handy.
+You may have even purchased a pet policy just because of such an event.

 On the other hand, if your pets have always been relatively healthy and you’ve never been faced with a large, unexpected vet bill, you might be thinking, “Something like that has never happened to me and probably won’t, so buying pet insurance would just be a waste of money.”
 Unfortunately, you can’t tell the future, and while they say “hindsight is 20/20,” it’s too late to do you much good.

 Perhaps you know some pet owners who scoff at the notion of spending much money at all on their pets.
 They have the attitude that if anything were to cost more than say $500, they’ll just have the pet euthanized and go out and get a replacement pet.
 Pet insurance would indeed be a waste of money for these pet owners.